sailorproject/sailor/docs/CONFIG.md

 `environment` is a string with the name of your current environment.
 Example: 'test'

+`hide_stack_trace` is a boolean that if set to true will make Sailor not throw the full stack trace on errors but a default 500 Internal Server Error message

 `db` contains a table with your different database setups.
 They must contain the following fields:

     `driver` is your database driver, example: 'mysql'.